4 Cooperative Agents

 Tooltip Text

 Recall that the cooperative AI field is concerned with the multiagent dynamics of human-human, human-AI and AI-AI systems.
 The next resources are papers that explore the utility of training with human data to elicit good outcomes in fully cooperative and mixed-motive human-AI systems (technically, the whole game involved in the second study, diplomacy, is zero-sum, but contains mixed-motive subgames throughout).
-Again, reading the optional parts of the papers requires a more technical background, but is valuable for those interested in details on training agents in practice.
+We make some recommendations for which parts might be the most valuable to read, but as this is optional content, feel free to use or ignore those recommendations as you like.

 Tooltip Text